 It’s no secret that the use of yacht glass has increased aboard today’s superyacht fleet, with recent designs featuring some beautiful glass superstructures and inventive amenities - some that can be seen from the dock and others that are hidden deep within the superstructure.

-With the increased use of glass a great way to welcome in the sunlight and open up interior spaces to the natural world, Yachting Pages looks into seven of the best uses of yacht glass in superyacht design; from ‘floating’ glass superstructures and floor-to-ceiling windows through to futuristic glass elevators and awe-inspiring underwater lounges.
+With the increased use of glass a great way to welcome in the sunlight and open up interior spaces to the natural world, Yachting Pages looks into seven of the best uses of yacht glass in superyacht design up until 2016; from ‘floating’ glass superstructures and floor-to-ceiling windows through to futuristic glass elevators and awe-inspiring underwater lounges.

 1. M/Y A for her glass-bottomed swimming pool